 Variable name mcs Variable label Physiological scale of SF12v2 (SOEP-Version, NBS), generated Source variables PG1200; PG1205; PG1210; PG1215 Category / dataset Health / individual-level data Prepared by Christian Dickmann Explanation The SF12 Questionnaire is an abbreviated version of the SF36 Questionnaire for measuring health-related quality of life.
-Since 2002 internationally renowned and applied SF12 indicators (ver- sion 2 - SF12v2) are used at SOEP.
-The SOEP-version of the questionnaire, however, differs from the original SF12v2 within for- mulation, order and layout of the questions.
+Since 2002 internationally renowned and applied SF12 indicators (version 2 SF12v2) are used at SOEP.
+The SOEP-version of the questionnaire, however, differs from the original SF12v2 within formulation, order and layout of the questions.
 The SF12-indicators of PASS were surveyed analogous to SOEP.
 The generated mcs variable of PASS is based on the reproduced SPSS-Syntax of Nübling et al. (2006).
-So far the SF12-indicators were surveyed in waves 3,6, and 9 of PASS.
 Literature: Nübling et al. (2006); Andersen et al. (2007)